learn-co-curriculum/dsc-gradient-descent-step-sizes/README.md

 ![](./images/gradientdescent.png)

-As we can see, exploring both variables, the slope and the y-intercept, requires plotting the second variable along the horizontal axis and turning our graph into a three-dimensional representation.
-And in the future we'll be able to change more than just that.
+As we can see, exploring both variables (the slope and the y-intercept) requires plotting the second variable along the horizontal axis and turning our graph into a three-dimensional representation.
+And in the future, we'll be able to change more than just that.

 Furthermore, because we need to explore multiple variables in our regression lines, we are forced to rule out some approaches that are more computationally expensive, or simply not possible.